eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/adoption-view/introduction.md

 - **Car dealers and automotive clubs @ usage phase:** Further interpreting the Remaining Useful Life calculation for a vehicle evaluation and offer it as vehicle-related services for their end customers and fleet operators.

 - **Car dealers and automotive clubs @ Recycling phase:** An accurate residual value analysis allows optimal dismantling, reuse and recycling.

+## BENEFITS

+In summary, building a use case upon the Behavior Twin KIT accelerates development, ensures compliance, facilitates collaboration, unlocks business value, and creates business benefits across the product lifecycle.

+Benefits in more detail:

+- Enables scalable and interoperable solutions for connecting different stakeholders like service customers, data providers, and service providers across organizational boundaries.
+This allows for collaboration and data sharing.

+- Enables stakeholders to optimize components, enhance products with value-added services, enable predictive maintenance, and make better end-of-life decisions.
+This leads to cost savings and sustainability.

+- Facilitates the development of solutions for aggregating real-world usage data of technical products and combining it with digital twins, simulation models, and specialized calculation services.
+This unlocks new business opportunities and operational efficiencies.

+- Supports handling data protection, governance, IP rights, and high data sovereignty standards when enabling secure data sharing across complex supply chains.
+This ensures compliance and builds trust.

+- Guides business and software developers by explaining key concepts and directing them to relevant technical resources and examples.
+This speeds up understanding and development.